Your employees work hard. And, much like you, they deserve a day off every now and then.

 - Unlike most PTO, typically floating holidays can’t be cashed out when an employee leaves a company and they can’t be carried over to the following calendar year.

-- PTO is usually accrued by employees over time, whereas a set number of floating holidays are typically given to employees when they join a company.
+- PTO is usually based on an accrual schedule that employees build up over time, whereas a set number of floating holidays are typically given to employees when they join a company.

 Some employers also breakout personal days as part of their PTO policy.
 For example, they might offer the following to employees in a standard calendar year: